 - After putting on the splint, apply a cold pack or an ice pack (wrapped in a towel) to the area.

-	RICE is an acronym for how to take care of a sprain, strain, or bruise.
+RICE is a way to remember the steps for taking care of a sprain, strain, or bruise.
 There are four things you should do:

 - REST the injured part of your body for 24 hours.
 Can return to normal activity after 24 hours of rest if the activity does not cause severe pain.

 - Apply a cold pack or an ICE bag (wrapped in a moist towel) to the area for 20 minutes.
 Repeat in 1 hour, then every 4 hours while awake.

 - Apply COMPRESSION by wrapping the injured part with a snug, elastic bandage for 48 hours.
 If numbness, tingling, or increased pain occurs in the injured part, the bandage may be too tight.
 Loosen the bandage wrap.